Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 2 – Boston to Cape Cod

 Meet your guide after breakfast to depart your Boston hotel and start your journey south to Cape Cod.
-Our first stop along the way will be at a family run cranberry bog farm.
-The local guide will show you an existing bog and the expert farmers will discuss the stages of the cranberry growing process and the two methods of harvesting.
-Next, your guide will conduct a tour of America’s Hometown—Plymouth.
+Our first stop will be at America’s Hometown – Plymouth, where your guide will conduct a tour.
 A photo stop will be made at the Forefather’s Monument, the largest solid granite monument in the United States.
 Continue to the famous Plymouth Rock, the traditional site of disembarkation of the Pilgrims in 1620, where you will enjoy free time for lunch on the waterfront.

 Then, embark on a lobster boat to learn about the many marine animals that live in Plymouth Harbor.
 During the cruise, those wishing to volunteer will get a “hands-on” experience hauling in the lobster traps as the group learns how lobsters are collected from their natural environment.
 Later this afternoon, we will arrive at the sandy shores of Cape Cod and your home base for the next 3 days.
 Extending some 70 miles into the sea, the Cape is home to both natural beauty and quaint colonial villages.